shane031/klipper-for-cnc/README.md

     - Example mono-command: `G38.2 X20 F10` (replace `.2` by `.3-.5` for the other probing modes).
 To choose the probe pin, this command will try to match the probe's config name to an extruder name, or fail.
     - Note: affected by `G90`/`G91` and `M82`/ `M83`.
     - Known incompatibilites: `[probe_G38]`
+- The `SET_KINEMATIC_POSITION` command now works with extruder position as well.
+    - Try this out: `SET_KINEMATIC_POSITION E=66.6`

-Minor modifications in Klippy's core were made to accommodate these features.
+Rather minor modifications in Klippy's core were made to accommodate these features.
+This fork exists because a massive amount of effort is needed to merge new stuff into "main" Klipper.
+Fortunately this means that pull requests would be very welcome here, even for cool but half-baked features.

 ## Interested in CNC stuff for Klipper?